Fintech Investment: UK Fintech leads the way in 2018

 - The most active fintech unicorn investors are Ribbit Capital and QED Investors

-- Asia could be on track to surpass the US in fintech deals following quarterly record of 133 deals
+- Asia could be on track to surpass the US in fintech deals following a quarterly record of 133 deals

 A Quick Summary